Dr. Michael D. Redwood

 Dr Francesca Frame

 Dr Frame qualified from St John’s College, University of Cambridge in 2006, and completed her hospital training posts in Addenbrooke’s and Hinchingbrooke Hospitals.
 She subsequently completed her general practice training in and around Cambridge, spending her final registrar rotation here at Bourn.
-Dr Frame has joined the surgery as a part-time salaried doctor.
+Dr Frame was initially a salaried doctor but has now joined as a partner.
 Dr Frame’s main areas of interest are General Medicine and Women’s Health.

 The Practice Manager is responsible for the smooth running of the practice.
 Please contact her either personally or by letter if you have any complaints, problems or suggestions (or compliments!).